Our Salem roofing experts have some tips to keep you safe in the course of your home improvement projects.

 - Take extra care when reaching to one side or another, as even on a flat surface, a ladder could tip.

-Depending on how much work you intend to do and how often you intend to do it, you may be wise to invest in a safety harness.
+Depending on how much work you intend to do and how often you intend to do it, you may be wise to hire a company like the Dallas gutter repair to do the difficult stuff, but if you insist, do invest in a safety harness.
 They are becoming more common and less expensive, and may save you in the event that you fall off the roof.
 If you do choose to purchase and use a harness, take care in securing the anchor.
 Once that is done, be sure to attach the harness to the anchor with a strong rope or tether and adjust it so that you’re only able to move around to the perimeter of the roof.

 Keep in mind that while there are many things you can do to inspect or maintain the roof on your own, there are jobs that are better taken on by professionals.
 When you come across such a job, please call us here at Slate & Slate Roofing for a free estimate.